chrisgundling/YoloLight/README.md

 ### Getting things running

-After cloning this repository to your `src` location of ROS catkin workspace you should perform the following operations.
+After cloning this repository to the `src` location of your ROS catkin workspace you should perform the following operations.

 1. Build the Cython extensions in place.
     ```
     python setup.py build_ext --inplace
     ```
-2. You then have two options, you can run the detector standalone from ROS using the following command:
+2. You then have two options, for testing, you can run the detector standalone from ROS using the following command:
     ```
     python run.py
     ```